GenTechGp/gtgseq/docs/slow5curl.md

 ---

 ## Example: Fetching a subset of reads

-Assume you need to super accuracy basecall the reads belonging to the region chrX:147,910,000–147,950,000 without downloading a terabyte of data.
+Assume you want to get the raw signal reads from the genomic region chrX:147,910,000–147,950,000 without downloading a terabyte of data.
+You can use samtools to first grab the necessary read IDs from a remote BAM file and then slow5curl to fetch those reads from a remote BLOW5 file.
+Steps are as below:

 ```bash
 # extract the list of read IDs that map to chrX:147,910,000–147,950,000 using samtools and bash commands